W Hamond - The Original Whitby Jet Store

 Using modern technology, the hatchery simulates the natural environment of the juvenile lobsters until they are fully matured.
 This increases their chances of survival to 40% once they are released back into the sea.

-If you visit the Marine Discovery Centre, you can interact with exhibits, learn about sea creatures, and witness the incredible work they do.
+If you visit the Marine Discovery Centre, you can interact with exhibits, learn about sea creatures, and witness their incredible work.
 It’s a great way to learn about marine life and support an important cause.

 We’re imagining we have inspired you, and you’re already digging out your thermals and your biggest coat, ready to take a trip this Winter.
 We certainly will be!